microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 ### Low Power Mode

 For longer battery life, the demo can be placed into Low Power Mode.
 In this mode, the Bluetooth radio is electrically disconnected from the power-supply.
-Periodically, the microcontroller will reapply power to the radio, attempt to pair to the last bonded device, send system status, and then disconnect again.
-In this mode, commands from the user are not accepted. **On startup, the device does NOT start in Low Power Mode.**
+If the alarm is triggered in low power mode, the microcontroller will restart the Bluetooth module and wake-up.
+While in low power mode, commands from the user are not accepted. **On startup, the device does NOT start in Low Power Mode.**

-To enter Low Power Mode, send the "PWDWN" command.
+To enter Low Power Mode, send the "PWDWN" command while the calibration is valid and the alarm is inactive.
 To exit Low Power Mode, press the Cal. button on the demo.

 Note: Debug UART will remain active in Low Power Mode.